fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

 ### Money transfer  (Completed)
 -Scenario 1: Successfully fund transfer
 - steps :
-   1. On fund transfer page a account to account transfer branch.and you have some inputs like benificary account number, phone number , amount ,like that.
+   1. On fund transfer page a account to account transfer type and you have some inputs like benificary account number, phone number , amount ,like that.
    2. Benificary account (Reciver) should be in netbliz.
  - Expected Result: